tobysharp/btcdev/README.md

 For those curious, this was a vacation project for me during two weeks in Jamaica's rainy season.
 I implemented ECDSA secp256k1, SHA256, RIPEMD160, and DER from the specs without reference to existing implementations, purely for my own learning and development.
 Now sharing by popular request.
 Note: I'm sure other, more mature implementations are better in many ways, and there are many ways in which this could be improved.
 This code has not been thoroughly tested and therefore should NOT be used for any Bitcoin transactions involving nonzero value.
+For educational purposes ONLY.

 This repo is modern C++.
 Code should be mostly self-explanatory.